Consensus Based Sampling: Introduction

 The idea of consensus based optimization may be seen as a variation of particle swarm optimization methods \cite{dorigo2005ant,kennedy2010particle} which are themselves related to Cucker-Smale dynamics for collective behavior and opinion formation \cite{To06,CS07,HL,BCC,carrillo2010particle,MT14}.
 These dynamical systems model the tendency of the constituent particles to align (consensus in velocity) or to concentrate in certain variables modelling averaged quantities (consensus in position or opinion), and they have been extensively studied in terms of long time asymptotics leading to consensus \cite{CFRT10,MT14}.
 Consensus Based Optimization (CBO) was introduced in \cite{pinnau2017consensus} based on the following simple idea: particles are explorers in the landscape of the graph of the function $f(\theta)$ to be minimized, they are able to exchange information instantaneously, and they redirect their movement towards the location of a consensus position in parameter space that is a weighted average of the explorer's parameter values relative to the Gibbs measure associated to the function $f$, $\frac1Z e^{-f(\theta)}$.
 Noise is introduced for suitable exploration in parameter space but the strength of the noise is reduced according to the distance to the consensus parameter values.
 These effects lead to concentration in parameter space at the global minimum of the function, as proven in \cite{carrillo2018analytical} for the mean-field limit PDE and in \cite{ha2020convergence} for the particle system under certain conditions on $f$ and the parameters of the model.
 The original CBO method has been recently improved so as to be efficient for high-dimensional optimization problems \cite{carrillo2019consensus}, such as those arising in machine learning, by adding coordinate-wise noise terms and introducing ideas from random batch methods \cite{jin2018random} for computing stochastic particle systems efficiently.
 Furthermore, these ideas have been recently used to solve constraint problems on the sphere \cite{fornasier2020consensus,fornasier2020consensusbased,fornasier2021consensusbased}.
+There are other approaches to the use of interacting particles system in optimization, including the use of individual gradient dynamics coupled through a graph Laplacian \cite{borovykh2021stochastic,borovykh2020stochastic,borovykh2020interact,kantas2019sharp}.